Full-time: 4 years

 Cutting-edge facilities, expert support

-We boast a well-equipped sport and exercise physiology laboratory and a separate biomechanics laboratory containing the latest technology to analyse motion accurately.
+We boast a well-equipped sport and exercise and a separate biomechanics laboratory containing the latest technology to analyse motion accurately.

 You’ll get to grips with market-leading performance analysis software packages such as Sports Code, iCODA, Hudl, Dartfish and Quintic.
 To support your analyses, you’ll also use our HD cameras and EVS tower system, with access to our suite of MacBook Pros and iPads.